Feline Saddle Thrombus in Cats: Joey’s Survival Story

 Joey is 18 now and still doing well.
 As a senior cat, he sleeps a lot.
 He still stalks his food, but we make sure he always gets his extra taurine, liquid minerals, and added vitamins!
 If you have cats, no matter how old they are, start them on these few supplements and make sure they eat a healthy diet.

-How about you?
 Have any tips you’d like to share?
 Join our pet community for free and join the conversation below!

 Are you looking for a Pet Professional for your cat care needs?
 Check out our pet business directory now!